 And now, a bit of my own history: I have been to Spain in 1986, England & Scotland in 1989.
 In the early 1990s, I travelled completely around the United States and Canada, every state except North Dakota, Michigan, Indiana, and Alaska, picking up postcards along the way.
 Since joining Postcrossing, I have received several spectacular cards, really unique exchanges.

 After I got on the Internet, I became a big Eurovision Song Contest fan.
 I love all types of music, but especially folk & roots music from around the world.
 Music recommendations are always welcome!

-I have sent postcards to 73 different countries (adding 1 to Chile)
+I have sent postcards to 74 different countries/territories (adding 1 to Guam)

 I have received postcards from 68 different countries (adding 1 from French Guiana)